dsc-courses/dsc80-2023-wi/README.md

 # dsc80-2023-wi

 This branch contains the source code for the course website.
+See [this video](https://www.youtube.com/watch?v=MEeLr9GRa3I) for how to make updates to the website, or read the instructions below.

 ### Local development environment